NorthernWidget/ALog/README.md

     1. Go to File --> Preferences (Arduino --> Preferences on Mac) and paste this URL into the "Additional Boards Manager URLs" entry zone, in the lower right: https://raw.githubusercontent.com/NorthernWidget/Arduino_Boards/master/package_NorthernWidget_index.json
     2. Go to Tools --> Boards --> Boards Manager; type in "Northern Widget" and install these boards definitions.
 4. Choose the board that you will be using.
 Go to tools --> board, and then (most likely) --> ALog BottleLogger v2.
-5. Slide an SD card into the recepticle on the ALog BottleLogger.
+5. Slide an SD card into the receptacle on the ALog BottleLogger.
 6. Using a USB cable, plug your ALog data logger (or compatible Arduino device) into the computer
 7. Go to File (Arduino on Mac) --> Examples --> ALog --> BasicStart.
 Click on it to load the file.
 8. Upload the code to the logger: click on the "upload" button (right arrow) or press CTRL+u (command+u on Mac)